RocketMap/RocketMap/docs/about/contributing.rst

 Once done editing your page, add it under one of the ``toctree`` sections in ``index.rst``.

-Now to previwing everything, open a terminal, go into the ``docs`` directory and use ``make html`` to generate a static copy of the documentation you can browse.
-Alternatively, you can run ``make auto`` and you'll get a webserver which live updates pages as you save them.
+Now to preview your changes, open a terminal, go into the ``docs`` directory and use ``make clean-auto auto``.
+This will start a local webserver with live updates pages as you save them.

 Finally, when you are finished, submit your changes as a Pull Request to be reviewed.